Voter ID - Frequently asked questions

 What if I don’t have one of the accepted forms of ID?

 You can apply for a free Voter Authority Certificate (VAC) – either online: www.gov.uk/apply-for-photo-id-voter-authority-certificate or you can contact us for a paper application form or to arrange to complete the application with us in person or over the phone.
-You will need to apply by 5pm on Tuesday 25 April in order to receive a VAC for the 4 May elections.
+The deadline for applying for a VAC is 5pm, 6 working days before polling day.
 We can also take a photo of you for the application if you can’t provide this yourself.
-Call us on 0191 278 7878 or email us at firstname.lastname@example.org for more information.
+Call us on 0191 278 7878 or email us at email@example.com for more information.

 How will this work in practice in the polling station?